 "Get off Excel."
 "If it's not in the ERP, it doesn't count."
 "Your data needs to be clean before AI can touch it."

-That's not a rounding error.
 That's a third of the budget going to tools people chose for themselves.
-It's not rebellion.
-It's not laziness.
-It's the organization solving problems faster than its official systems can.
+Not rebellion.
+Not laziness.
+An organization solving problems faster than its official systems can.

 Excel as signal

-Not because people are stuck in their ways.
-Not because they don't know better.
-Because Excel doesn't judge.
-It doesn't force a process.
-It doesn't require a six-month implementation, a certified admin, or a data migration project.
-You open it, and it does what you need.
-It might be the most empathetic tool ever built.
+Excel, PowerPoint, and Word are ubiquitous because they're freeform.
+They don't force a process.
+They don't require a six-month implementation, a certified admin, or a data migration project.
+You open them, and they do what you need.

 The numbers on "rip and replace"